voxeet/comms-cpp-injection-demo/README.md

 2. cd cpp-injection-demo
 3. git checkout main
 ```
-Building on MacOS or Linux:
+Building on MacOS or Linux in terminal navigate to the comms-cpp-injection-demo/ directory and run:
 ```
-4. bash setup.sh
+4. bash setup/unix.sh
 ```
-Building on Windows:
+Building on Windows in Command Prompt navigate to the comms-cpp-injection-demo\ directory and run:
 ```
-4. setup.bat
+4. setup\window.bat
 ```

 ## Getting Started